 If you are not entitled to a Danish study grant (SU), internship subsidy or internship pay during your period of parental leave, you will be entitled to parental benefit corresponding to your student grant, internship subsidy or internship pay, including one child supplement for each dependent child.

-You are not entitled to parental benefit if you are receiving a study grant (SU), cash benefits or an invalidity pension.
+You are not entitled to parental benefit if you are receiving a study grant (SU), cash benefits or a disability pension.

 How do I apply for parental benefit?